junchen-liu/junchen-liu.github.io/_pages/about.md

 Article after article about education, health, economics focused on some communities of color while leaving out or not considering Asian data.
 With there being the widest range of income inequality in the Asian community, the issue is complex.

+*Work*

+Making Asian data using the recent Census,
+American Community Survey data, and other resources more available to nonprofits, organizers, policy makers, elected officials, academics, and average citizens.

+*Inspiration*

-I have a vision of making Asian data using the recent Census, American Community Survey data, and other resources more available to nonprofits, organizers, policy makers, elected officials, academics, and average citizens.
-The MetroWest Foundation's Initiative "Impact MetroWest'' was my inspiration for the creation of a website that allows for one to easily access and "slice and dice" the data so for example, one can drill down to the needs of different parts of the Asian diaspora.
+The MetroWest Foundation's Initiative
+"Impact MetroWest'', a website that allows for one to easily access and "slice and dice" the data so for example, one can drill down to the needs of different parts of the Asian diaspora.
 Vietnamese immigrants and Chinese Immigrants are different from Taiwanese immigrants.